-All video transmitted through GoodSAM is recorded though it will not store on your device.
+All live video & audio transmitted through GoodSAM is recorded by us, and it will not store on your device.
 We will also store any photos or videos that you upload to us from your device.
 Any media that we store may form part of a criminal investigation.
 All footage will be dealt with sensitively and redacted where required.

-We adhere to MOPI (Management of Police Information) rules - Any footage retained is graded against a MOPI review group which will be dependent on the offence type – see further guidance at: Police Information Management.
-Any footage and data captured that will not form part of a case will automatically delete after 31 days.
+We adhere to MOPI (Management of Police Information) rules - Any data retained is graded against a MOPI review group which will be dependent on the offence type – see further guidance at: Police Information Management.
+Any photos or video captured that will not form part of a case will automatically delete after 31 days.

 Will the video be shared outside of the Police?

 In an emergency situation your live video could be shared with other emergency services so that all parties involved in the response to an incident have the information that they need.

-With regards to recorded video we work closely with other professional agencies and sharing of any recorded photos/videos will only take place if there is an Information Sharing Agreement in place and that it is necessary and proportionate to do so.
+We work closely with other professional agencies and sharing of any recorded photos/videos will only take place if there is an Information Sharing Agreement in place and that it is necessary and proportionate to do so.

-When a video is shared there is a requirement for the Police to record the reason for doing so and the system is fully auditable.
+When a video is shared there is a requirement for the Police to record the reason for doing so and GoodSAM is a fully auditable platform.

 What about security?

-Our GoodSAM platform has been through a rigorous security assessment and all data (both data being transmitted, and data being stored) is fully encrypted.
+The GoodSAM platform has been through a rigorous security assessment, and all data (both data being transmitted, and data being stored) is fully encrypted.